Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 For example:

-Tip 5: Utilize White Space Effectively
+5: Use White Space Effectively

 White space is the term for the parts of the page not covered by text.
 The more white space, the more streamlined the script, and the more visually pleasing.

-Tip 6: Be Specific with Scene Headings
+6: Specific Scene Headings

 Scene headings are significant because they identify the locations of the action in a screenplay, as well as the required lighting conditions for the scene.